loader-logo

 A Source of Energy: Fuel for the Plant

 The most immediate use of glucose in a plant is as an energy source.
-This energy is released through a process called respiration.
-It’s not quite the same as animal respiration (where oxygen is used to break down food and carbon dioxide is produced); in plants, it’s more of an ‘internal combustion’ process where glucose is broken down to release energy.
+A process called respiration releases this energy.
+While it’s not the same as animal respiration—where animals use oxygen to break down food and produce carbon dioxide—in plants, it acts more like an ‘internal combustion’ process.
+Plants break down glucose to release energy.

 Consider glucose as the petrol that keeps the plant’s engine running, enabling it to carry out various activities like growing, reproducing and repairing itself.